 Clear out the extra clutter

 There are some items you should keep in your car, like an emergency kit.
 However, as little as 100 pounds can reduce your fuel efficiency.
-So clear out forgotten backpacks, sports equipment and extra books.
-You’ll be amazed how things add up.
+Clear out forgotten backpacks, sports equipment and extra books, and you’ll be amazed at how things add up.

 Don’t forget about the outside of your car, too.
 Remove excess add-ons that increase wind resistance and decrease fuel efficiency, such as:

-Rear mounted cargo boxes are a better option if you need to haul additional items.
-At highway speeds, roof-mounted cargo boxes can reduce fuel economy by 6 to 17 percent, while their rear-mounted counterparts typically have a 1 to 5 percent impact.
+Rear-mounted cargo boxes are a better option if you need to haul additional items.
+At highway speeds, roof-mounted cargo boxes can reduce fuel economy by 6 to 17%, while their rear-mounted counterparts typically have a 1 to 5% impact.

 Surprisingly, idling uses more fuel than restarting your car and gives off 80% more pollution than when your car is in motion.
 The next time you come to a stop and are waiting for someone, consider turning off your engine to save on fuel.

 Keep your speed steady and within the speed limit

 After reaching 45-50 mph, your car begins to lose fuel efficiency.
 And the faster you go, the worse it gets.
 It’s best to drive the speed limit and use cruise control when possible.
 Rapid acceleration and hard braking quickly eat up fuel, so avoid those actions whenever possible.